-Andrés Caballero is a New York-based filmmaker, journalist and public radio producer.
-He’s currently a producer at NPR's Latino USA and his stories have appeared on NPR’s Morning Edition, Weekend Edition, PBS, Deutsche Welle and other media outlets.
+Andrés Caballero is a bi-coastal filmmaker, journalist and public radio producer.
+He’s currently a producer with NPR's Latino USA and his stories have appeared on NPR’s Morning Edition, Weekend Edition, PBS, Deutsche Welle and other media outlets.
 He produced “The Military Voices” series for StoryCorps, about military personnel who served in post 9/11 conflicts.
 Andres is a former NPR/Above the Fray fellow, where he reported stories from Cameroon and the Central African Republic.
 He co-directed “Gaucho del Norte” (2015), an observational documentary that follows the journey of a Patagonian immigrant sheepherder recruited to work in the American west.
 Andres is also a 2016 MacArthur Documentary Grant recipient for “The Interpreters,” a feature length documentary about Iraqi and Afghan interpreters who worked with U.S. forces and are now trying to rebuild their lives in the aftermath of war.
 He currently serves on the board of the Americas Media Initiative, an organization that supports independent filmmakers in Cuba.

 Sofian Khan (Co-Director, Producer, Cinematographer)